lansalot/FreeRTK/WhatToBuy.md

 This is the little computer that runs rtkbase - but thanks to the global semiconductor shortages, it can be tricky to find one in stock.

 To make life easy, so you can troubleshoot when things go wrong, you really want a computer with monitor/display output, enough USBs to plug in a keyboard, preferably ethernet and wifi.
-And that pretty much leaves on choice that ticks all boxes: what you want is a Raspberry Pi model 3 (A or B) or model 4.
+And that pretty much leaves one choice that ticks all boxes: what you want is a Raspberry Pi model 3 (A or B) or model 4.
 Avoid anything like Pico or Pi zero - and if in doubt, just shoot us a message on the [Facebook](https://fb.me/freertk) group.

 Here's the one I bought, a model 3B - it has 4 USBs (you only need one once you've finished configuring it), network, wifi and HDMI:
 ![The Raspberry pi](thepi.jpg)